Second-Order Asymptotically Optimal Outlier Hypothesis Testing

-Finally, we remark that Theorem \ref{result:1outlier} is relevant to $M$-ary hypothesis testing with empirically observed statistics~\cite{gutman1989asymptotically,unnikrishnan2015asymptotically,zhou2018binary}.
+Finally, we remark that Theorem \ref{result:1outlier} is relevant to $M$-ary hypothesis testing using empirical statistics~\cite{gutman1989asymptotically,unnikrishnan2015asymptotically,zhou2018binary}, also known as $M$-ary statistical classification.
+In $M$-ary statistical classification, one is given $M$ training sequences and one testing sequence.
+The task there is to identify the true distribution of the testing sequence among the empirical distributions of the training sequences.
+In contrast, in the outlier hypothesis testing problem addressed in Theorem \ref{result:1outlier}, we are given $M$ sequences and our task is to identify the potential outlying sequence if it exists.
+Although the two problems are different in formulation, the proof techniques are similar.
 In fact, our proof technique for Theorem \ref{result:1outlier} can be used to strengthen \cite[Theorem 4.1]{zhou2018binary} by removing the condition in \cite[Section 4.2]{zhou2018binary} on the uniqueness of the minimizing distribution for the scoring function in \cite[Eq.
 (4.4)]{zhou2018binary}.
-However, the results in~\cite{gutman1989asymptotically,unnikrishnan2015asymptotically,zhou2018binary} do not directly apply to our setting since the two problems are significantly different.
-In the $M$-ary hypothesis testing problem with empirically observed statistics, one is given $M$ training sequences and one test sequence.
-The task there is to identify the true distribution of the test sequence among the empirical distributions of the training sequences.
-In contrast, in the outlying sequence detection problem addressed in Theorem \ref{result:1outlier}, we are given $M$ sequences and our task is to identify those outlying sequences which have different distributions from the nominal class.